unkaval/VHH/compounds/LightBox/docs/LB_spot.md

 ### ***LB_spot***
 **Component Compound** - this compound is a light in the the LightBox system.<br /><br />
 **Spotlight** - This is a diffuse light generator that mimics the lighting from a *spot* light.
 It does this by taking the light direction and the mesh surface normal, performing a dot product and multiplying by the light's intensity.
 Then applying shadow and penumbra information .<br /><br />
-The diagnostic tab will hide and show the shadow rays to the light.<br />
+The diagnostic tab will hide and show the shadow rays to the light.
+The proxy tab will show and hide the light's icon.<br />

 ***
 ## Input